Welcome to today's edition of the Rush 24-7 podcast.

 I mentioned Peter Robinson of Ricochet.

-He has a post at Ricochet, a sentence I wish I hadn't read.
+A sentence I wish I hadn't read.

-Long story on Romney's positions on abortion.
+Front page of the NEW YORK Times yesterday, long story on Romney's positions on abortion.

-In both his 94 Senate race, 2002 gubernatorial race, the Times notes, Romney campaigned unambiguously pro-choice.
+In both his 94 Senate race, 2002 gubernatorial race, the Times notes Romney campaigned unambiguously pro-choice.

-Same article quoted his top strategist at the time, Mike Murphy, as saying Romney had been a pro-life Mormon, faking it as a pro-choice friendly.
+Same article quoted his top strategist at the time, Mike Murphy, as saying Romney had been a pro-life Mormon, faking it as a pro-choice friendly, that he's always been pro-life.

-He just faked being pro-choice once he was in Massachusetts.
+He just faked being pro-choice once he was in Massachusetts, faking it, Mike Murphy, suggesting Romney intentionally misled the people of Massachusetts.

 His own guy.